-If an order of sibling separation has not been previously entered and the Child, Youth, Family Case Plan includes placement of a child in a placement separate from his or her siblings, the worker must secure a court order which finds that it is in the best interest of the child not to be placed in the same home as his or her sibling.
+If an order of sibling separation has not been previously entered and the Child, Youth, Family Case Plan includes placement of a child in a placement separate from their siblings, the worker must secure a court order which finds that it is in the best interest of the child not to be placed in the same home as their sibling.
 The order must be documented on the Hearings Outcome, details screens, and document tracking in FACTS.